 One year ago bombs exploded at the Boston Marathon finish line.
-A new digital project by Boston’s WGBH, Arthur Family Health, has a major section called “Resilience” that can be a timely resource for teachers and parents to talk about images and issues that are flooding the media at this time. (more…)
+A new digital project from Boston’s WGBH, Arthur Family Health, has a section called “Resilience” that can be a timely resource for teachers and parents to talk about images and issues that can flood the media at such times. (more…)

 Posts Tagged ‘Pre-K’

 National Math Month in April is coming up quickly.
 Why not try out a math MCU?
 The current collection of MCUs contains over 20 in math, spanning the PK-4 through high school.
 Ratios, Rates, and Percents, a 6th grade MCU, was given a rating of Exemplar by Achieve, an independent organization dedicated to education reform.
 Other examples of MCUs — all of which include a curriculum embedded performance assessment, lesson plans, and digital resources — include Math Grade 1 Power of Ten and Math HS Modeling Exponential and Logarithmic Functions.

 While 15, 30, or 45-hour PBS TeacherLine spring courses began on March 26, you still have until March 28 to enroll.
 Among the many advantages of these preK-12 online courses is that they fit into your full schedule with anytime, anywhere learning, and many of them offer PDPs or CEUs.
 You can also explore new PBS TeacherLine professional development courses that help you build your digital classroom.

 World Languages and Cultures, at PBS LearningMedia was adapted from ¡Arte y más! and originally produced by Kentucky Educational Television (KET) as a complete curriculum for primary-level Spanish instruction.
 The first of these video resources introduces primary students to Spanish by immersing them in the language—all instruction is in Spanish—and by engaging them in participatory lessons addressing arts and humanities content. (more…)